langchr86/homesensor/backend/README.md

 You then can clone this repo on your server and run the script `run_local.sh`.
 Or you can include the `homeassistant` role in your own ansible playbook for your server.

-Now you can configure home assistant.
+Now you can configure Home Assistant.

 Setup VM for development purposes
 ---------------------------------

-The vagrant configuration is ready to be used to setup a complete VM with home assistant.
+The vagrant configuration is ready to be used to setup a complete VM with Home Assistant.
 In addition all ports needed are already forwarded and can be accessed on the local machine.

 Install vagrant and virtualbox and start the VM creation with: